paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-017-railroad-revitalization-and-regulatory-reform.md

 ### Statutory Notes

 Section, Pub.
 L. 94–210, title VII, § 708, as added Pub.
 L. 102–533, § 4(a), Oct.
 27, 1992, 106 Stat.
 3516, directed Secretary to develop and report to Congress within one year after Oct.
 27, 1992, on a program master plan for improvements in passenger service between Boston and New York.
-See [section 24903 of Title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section24903&num=0&edition=prelim), Transportation.

 #### Effective Date of Repeal
 Pub.
 L. 103–429, § 7(a)(1), Oct.
 31, 1994, 108 Stat.
 4388, provided that the repeal by section 7(a)(1) is effective July 5, 1994.